novakov-alexey-zz/krb-operator/README.md

 cluster.keytab:  136 bytes
 ```

-Property `principals.secret` in the `Kerb` spec can be different, so that it will lead to multiple/different
+Property `principals.secret` in the `Krb` spec can be different, so that it will lead to multiple/different
 secrets created by the Kerberos Operator.

 ### Service